About this listing

-We are a traditional bed-and-breakfast offering five rooms, all listed on Airbnb.
-Room #1 is spacious with a queen bed and shared bath.
-A healthy breakfast is provided daily.
-Great location for sightseeing with excellent access to public transport!
+Off-season pricing!
+We are a traditional B&B offering five rooms, all listed on Airbnb.
+Room #3 is spacious with a queen bed and shared bath.
+Healthy breakfast provided daily.
+Great location for sightseeing & excellent access to public transport!

 Great location convenient to downtown and only 5 blocks from Metro!
 Mt.
 Pleasant Shabby Chic BnB Room #3 is an affordable room option, with breakfast included, in our relaxing Victorian bed and breakfast.